 Ko-fi: Best for Artists & Creators Offering Subscriptions & Product Sales

 When considering an Etsy alternative, decide which features you prioritize and go with a platform that gives you just that.
 If Etsy’s marketplace and built-in customer base are crucial to your business, go with a marketplace alternative, such as Bonanza, Ko-fi, Patreon, and Amazon Handmade.
-If you have serious plans to grow your online business, setting up an online store is the way to go.
+However, setting up an online store is the way to go if you have serious plans to grow your online business.
 We recommend Shopify because of its affordability and scalability.
-You can sign up for a 14-day free trial to see how it works and decide if it’s a good fit for your business.
+You can sign up for a three-day free trial and extend it for three months for just $1 per month to see how it works and decide if it’s a good fit for your business.